On February 1, 2018, Taylor Community Foundation announced the transfer of its Taylor Hospice program to Taylor Hospice Holdings (THH).

 Help TCF and Vest-A-Cop to protect those who protect us.
 Join us by donating to the Vest-A-Cop Fund today by contacting the TCF staff at 610-461-6571 or via email at .
 Or use the button above to donate online with your credit card, debit card, or PayPal account.

 TCF and Vest-A-Cop are proud to announce that we are accepting applications for body armor from currently employed or newly hired law enforcement officers in Delaware County.
-To apply, please use our Application for Funding form and submit it to the street or electronic address listed on the application.
+To apply — or for more information — please use our Application for Funding form and submit it to the street or electronic address listed on the application.